sagemath/sagewiki_to_gh-2022-10-10/ReleaseTours/sage-9.2.md

 === Polyomino tilings ===

-It is now possible to find a surrounding of a polyomino with copies of itself.
+It is now possible to find a surrounding of a polyomino with copies of itself, see [[https://trac.sagemath.org/ticket/29160|29160]].
 This is based on the dancing links solver in Sage.
-This is motivated by the [[Heesch's problem|https://en.wikipedia.org/wiki/Heesch%27s_problem]].
+This is motivated by the [[https://en.wikipedia.org/wiki/Heesch%27s_problem|Heesch's problem]].
 An example is below:

 {{{
 sage: from sage.combinat.tiling import Polyomino